monpa-team/monpa/README.md

 ## 其他

 See our paper [MONPA: Multi-objective Named-entity and Part-of-speech Annotator for Chinese using Recurrent Neural Network](https://www.aclweb.org/anthology/papers/I/I17/I17-2014/) for more information about the model detail.

+For your reference, although we list the paper here, it does NOT mean we use the exact same corpora when training the released model.
+As we have mentioned before, the current MONPA is a new development by adopating the BERT model and a new paper will be published later.
+In the meantime, we list the original paper about the core ideas of MONPA for citation purposes.

 ##### Abstract